stefrie/refresher-exercise/README.md

     * Option for range input
     * Checkbox input
     * Radio button input
-* A nav section with at least 3 links that takes the user to other parts of the page.
+* A nav section with at least 2 links that takes the user to other parts of the page.
 * One instance of inline CSS
 * One instance of internal CSS
-* All other CSS in a linked style sheet
+* All other CSS in a linked stylesheet
 * At least 2 uses of each: style by tag, style by class, style by id.
 * One use of multiple classes on a single element
 * A footer with the names of your team members.